Saccharide/cool-commands/term.md

 grep -avf "FILE.txt"
 ```

-* `xargs` usage, useful pipes, but require the flag `-print0`, `-I`: replaces occurrence of replace-str in the initial arguments with names read from stdin
+* `xargs` usage, useful pipes, but require the flag `-print0`, `-I`: replaces occurrence of replace-str in the initial arguments with names read from stdin.
+Think of it like for each
 ```bash
 find . -type f -name "*.mp3" -print0 | xargs -0 -I file cp file dir/
 ```